 Placement testing may be waived if you provide a transcript or diploma showing completion of an accredited associate or higher degree, or if you are a transfer student whose official transcripts show completed coursework in a corresponding subject with a grade of C or better.
 Contact an advisor if you don’t know whether your placement testing has been waived.

 Placement testing is by appointment.
 Walk-ins will be accommodated if space and time allow.
-To schedule your placement test on the Sierra Vista or Douglas campus, use the “Schedule a Test” buttons on the right side of this page.
+To schedule your placement test on the Sierra Vista or Douglas campus, use the “Schedule a Test” buttons above.
 Use the contact numbers below to schedule at the Benson, Santa Cruz or Willcox centers.

 Distance learners (outside Cochise or Santa Cruz counties) may request off-site testing.
 It is your responsibility to locate and arrange a testing time with a proctor in your area.
-Submit an online request for off-site placement testing or download a printable request for offsite testing (PDF) to complete and submit.
-Questions about offsite placement testing may be directed to firstname.lastname@example.org or (520) 515-5447.
+Submit an online request for off-site placement testing or download a printable off-site placement test request (PDF) to complete and submit.
+Questions about offsite placement testing may be directed to email@example.com or (520) 515-5447.

 For sample questions and official test preparation, visit the ACCUPLACER student webpage.
 For math placement, review the information provided for the Arithmetic, Elementary Algebra, and College Level Math tests.
 For English placement, review the Reading Comprehension and Sentence Skills exams.